morganthomas/winning-arguments/winning-arguments.md

 As you can see, these statements look a lot like statements in English, but not quite.
 Let's go through the rules that define the grammar of this language.

-There are the following kinds of words in (our presentation of) first-order logic: variable names, object literals, predicates, [copulas](https://en.wikipedia.org/wiki/Copula_(linguistics)#English), such as verbs, and connective words.
+There are the following kinds of words in (this presentation of) first-order logic: variable names, object literals, predicates, [copulas](https://en.wikipedia.org/wiki/Copula_(linguistics)#English), such as verbs, and connective words.

 * For **variable names** I will use single italicized lower case letters: *a*, *b*, *c*...
 * For **object literals** I will use English phrases denoting objects, e.g. "the President of the United States" or "this chicken."
 The latter example illustrates that English phrases denoting objects can be context-sensitive in meaning.